-This post discusses Central Cord Syndrome and SSDI/SSI.
+This post discusses disability for Central Cord Syndrome.
 If you or someone you care for is unable to work due to Central Cord Syndrome read on for how Social Security will evaluate your claim for disability.

 What is Central Cord Syndrome?

 According to NIH, Central Cord Syndrome is the most common form of incomplete spinal cord injury characterized by impairment in the arms and hands and to a lesser extent in the legs.
 The brain’s ability to send and receive signals to and from parts of the body below the site of injury is reduced but not entirely blocked.
 This syndrome is associated with damage to the large nerve fibers that carry information directly from the cerebral cortex to the spinal cord.

 Central Cord Syndrome can be caused by trauma to the neck or from herniated cervical discs.
 In addition, as we age, the spine weakens which can narrow the spinal column and lead to spinal cord compression.
 This compression (or trauma) can result in nerve damage.
 The extent of the nerve damage determines the extent of loss of function.
 There can be total loss of function in the hands, arms and legs.
 Younger individuals generally seem to recover better.

 How will SSA evaluate my claim for disability based on Central Cord Syndrome?

 The first question to be asked is: how severe are your symptoms?
 Quick recovery may eliminate a claim for disability benefits due to the duration requirement.
 But if recovery is slow (or non-existent) you may win your Social Security Disability cases in one of three ways.